cludden/protoc-gen-go-temporal/README.md

 ## CLI

 This plugin can optionally generate a configurable CLI using [github.com/urfave/cli/v2](https://github.com/urfave/cli/v2).
-To enable this functionality, use the corresponding [service option](#service-options).
+To enable this functionality, use the corresponding [plugin option](#plugin-options).
 When enabled, this plugin will generate a CLI command for each workflow, start-workflow-with-signal, query, and signal.
 Each command provides typed flags for configuring the corresponding inputs and options.

 ```go
 package main